smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/16 - Complex Joins.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A driving table in SQL refers to the table that drives the execution of a query.
 In a query that involves multiple tables, the driving table determines the order in which the records are retrieved and processed and can have a significant impact on the performance of the query.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The driving table is typically the table with the smallest number of records, or the table that has the most selective conditions applied to it.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The driving table is typically the table with the smallest number of records or the table that has the most selective conditions applied to it.
 By starting with the driving table, the database can eliminate as many records as possible early in the processing, reducing the amount of data that needs to be further processed and improving the performance of the query.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It is important to carefully consider the driving table when writing complex SQL queries to ensure optimal performance.
 A well-chosen driving table can help to minimize the amount of data that needs to be processed and can lead to much faster query execution times.
-On the other hand, a poorly chosen driving table can result in slow query performance and inefficiencies in the database processing.
+On the other hand, a poorly chosen driving table can result in slow query performance and inefficiencies in database processing.

 -----------------------------------------------------
 #### Multiple Branches

 These types of SQL statements I like to refer to as branch joins.
-First let's look at the SQL statement.
+First, let's look at the SQL statement.

 ```sql
 SELECT  t.TransactionDate,